marylychee/ssb-website-2.0/README.md

 ### context

-We're refreshing the look and language of [ssb.nz](ssb.nz) from a dev-centric git-books look to a more engaging and user friendly design.
-We've kind of known the current site has been put offish for non-developers for awhile.
+We're refreshing the look and language of [ssb.nz](ssb.nz) from a developer-centric layout and language with git-books, to a more engaging and user friendly site.
+We've kind of known the current main face of scuttle butt has been put offish for non-developers and hard to navigate for new interested folks for awhile.
+Though once you're on it, it's fun and fairly intuitive.
+The new site should reflect that!

 ![scuttle site currently](./images/scuttlebutt_1.0.png)